Christophercrane/chris-crane/README.md

 <details>

   <summary markdown="span">Hierarchical Classifier: Scale expertise by systematizing known hierarchies</summary>
 This project includes an engine that leverages Watson Assistant, Cloud Functions and Visual Recognition to identify the Genus, Species and Varietal of plants.
-Plants are used as a muse but this engine could be used against image subject matter once trained.
+Plants are used as a muse but this engine could be used against any image subject matter once trained.

 -Trigger a set of LCPN classifiers
 -Enforce hierarchy structures